 Why this programme

-- The programme will provide you with the opportunity to develop and demonstrate knowledge and understanding, expertise in leadership and effective management of health services.
+Develop and demonstrate knowledge and understanding, expertise in leadership and effective management of health services.

 - Content will be delivered face-to-face and online; maximising flexible learning opportunities, including bespoke options to suit students e.g. students can undertake one semester face-to-face but complete the rest of course as online (subject to optional course choices).